This blog post & shop widgets use affiliate links.

 SHOP THE 40 HOUR FLAT

-Thanks again to Everlane for kindly sending me this pair to road-test.
-For full disclosure I did select and receive the 40 Hour Flats as a gift from the brand, however I was under no obligation to post it or share a review.
+Thanks again to Everlane for sending me this pair to road-test.
+For full disclosure I did select and receive the 40 Hour Flats as PR product from the brand, however I was under no obligation to post it or share a review.
 All thoughts are my own.

 I’m planning to do an updated review after a few months of wear to let you know how I’m getting on with them.